breezechen/YAPM/YAPM/README.txt

 HOW TO USE

+Help is available here : http://yaprocmon.sourceforge.net/help.html.
-For now there is no help file available, so you'll have to learn to use YAPM by yourself :-) But don't worry, it's easy and intuitive !
+But don't worry, YAPM is easy and intuitive !
 It just looks like Process Explorer or other task manager.
 No installation is needed, just double-click on YAPM to run it.
 For now, you should run YAPM with an administrator account.

 If you want to monitor remote systems, there are two methods :